sampsyo/cs6120/content/blog/2019-12-18-halide-autoscheduler/index.md

 associated with them since all called functions are inlined.

 The autoscheduler performs rather poorly relative to the default schedule.
-While it successfully makes space-runtime tradeoffs (e.g. `f` in Benchmark 1), allowing the computation of a function to run much faster by saving intermediate results, it runs more slowly and uses more memory than the default schedule across all benchmarks.
+While it successfully makes space-runtime tradeoffs (e.g., `f` in Benchmark 1), allowing the computation of a function to run much faster by saving intermediate results, it runs more slowly and uses more memory than the default schedule across all benchmarks.